WithMadiCo/BuildWithCode/README.md

   - Two-Way Smart Mirror
   - Frame to fit around Mirror
   - Monitor
+- Alexa Skill
+  - Alexa product (we used Alexa dots)
 - Smart Bulbs / Lights
   - Smart Light Tape (we used this company)
-- Alexa Skill Repository (will be created/customized by the students)

 **Purpose**: To teach students with little knowledge of computer science about how technology products are created, giving them exposure to more than just the software development aspect.
 To inspire students and the community of the vast opportunities that computer science and technology create.